mikewest/signature-based-sri/README.markdown

     benefit from robust protections against injection attacks, but who would also desire a less brittle deployment mechanism than hashes.

+    Additionally, many websites which are using hash-based CSPs today experience friction from having to update the CSP header when scripts on the page change, but do not want to use the less safe host-based allowlists in CSP.
+This would allow specifying a fixed public key in the CSP and on the `<script>` elements and thereafter only updating the headers on the script itself.

+*   **How will this interact with CSP?**

+    CSP will be updated to allow `ed25519-` [hash-source][hash-source] values, which will allow script elements which have a matching `integrity` attribute (and valid corresponding headers) to execute.

 *   **This mechanism just validates a signature against a given public key.
 Wouldn't this allow an attacker to perform version rollback, delivering older versions of a script known to be vulnerable to attack?**